grahamking/calum.nvim/README.md

 # Misc

-- I am using ChatGPT in my examples but you can of course use any model you want.
-In particular [llm](https://llm.datasette.io/en/stable/) supports Claude and Gemini via it's [extensive plugin selection](https://llm.datasette.io/en/stable/plugins/directory.html#remote-apis).
+- [llm](https://llm.datasette.io/en/stable/) supports many models via it's [extensive plugin selection](https://llm.datasette.io/en/stable/plugins/directory.html#remote-apis).

-- You can completely replace the command line.
+- You don't have to use LLM.
+You don't even have to use this for AI.
+It just shells to a cmd.
+You can completely replace the command line.
 Calum will call it like this:

+- In your cmd the optional string `{MODEL}` will be replaced by whatever you last passed to `CalumSetModel`.
+That is the only replacement string.

 ```
 bash -c 'cat <file-containing-your-prompt> | <your-command>'